MarcoBarroca/VQE-Harmonic-Oscilattor/README.md

 # VQE-Harmonic-Oscillator
 This is a simple proof of concept of using Qiskit's VQE to find the ground eigenvalue of a Quantum Harmoinc Oscillator and small cubic and quartic  perturbations of an Harmonic Oscillator.
-I have done runs using the state_vector simulator with simulated noise and on a real device.
+I have done runs using the Aer simulator with and without simulated noise and on a real device (IBMQ_Manila).

 Note that we utilize a discrete version of the Hamiltonian, which means eigenvalues won't agree for the entire spectrum.
 Fortunately they do agree at the ground state.